yenle10/Machine-Learning-Classification-Models/README.md

 Feature Relationships and Correlation Matrix: Visualize the correlation matrix between all features to check for multicollinearity.

 II.
-Training and Hyperparameter Tuning: Split the data and optimize our models using cross-validation.
+Training and Hyperparameter Tuning: Optimize models using cross-validation.

 Data Splitting:
 Split the data into train and test.